IntellectualSites/documentation/plotsquared/commands.md

 ### ADD

-With this command you "add him" to the whitelist of the plot.
-Allow a user to build in a plot while the plot owner is online.
+Add one or more players to the plot.

+"Added" players can build on the plot if the plot owner is online (see [Plot Membership Tiers](plot-membership-tiers.md)).

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**
 `/plot [[world;]X;Z] add <player | *>`